An electrophysiological study (EP study) is a test used to evaluate your heart's electrical system and to evaluate for abnormal heart rhythms.

 Bed rest may vary from 2 to 6 hours depending on your specific condition.

 In some cases, the sheath or introducer may be left in the insertion site.
 If so, you will be on bed rest until the sheath is removed.
 After the sheath is removed, you may be given a light meal.

 After the specified period of bed rest, you may get out of bed.
 The nurse will help you the first time you get up, and may check your blood pressure while you are lying in bed, sitting, and standing.
 You should move slowly when getting up from the bed to avoid any dizziness from the long period of bed rest.

-You may be given pain medication for pain or discomfort related to the insertion site or having to lie flat and still for a prolonged period.
+You may be given pain medicine for pain or discomfort related to the insertion site or having to lie flat and still for a prolonged period.

-You may go back to your usual diet after the procedure, unless your doctor tells you otherwise.
+You may go back to your usual diet after the test, unless your healthcare provider tells you otherwise.

 When you have recovered, you may be discharged to your home unless your doctor decides otherwise.
-If this procedure was done on an outpatient basis, you must have another person drive you home.
+If this test was done on an outpatient basis, you must have another person drive you home.